mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The subsector economy is bolstered by two small jump-1 mains: the Sanches Cluster to spinward and the Quadrant I Main, which dips into Apge, Perite and Mekee.
-Sanches’ high-population worlds have economies that far outstrip those of its neighbors and Sanchesian traders rarely pass up the chance to remind them of this.
-Sanches’ well-to-do worlds sees themselves as powerful engines of prosperity for which their neighbors should be thankful.
+Sanches' high-population worlds have economies that far outstrip those of its neighbors and Sanchesian traders rarely pass up the chance to remind them of this.
+Sanches' well-to-do worlds sees themselves as powerful engines of prosperity for which their neighbors should be thankful.
 Sanchesian arrogance is mostly tolerated as long as the Credits keep flowing into their coffers.

-The Sanches subsector is defended by the Imperial Navy’s 200th Fleet with headquarters at the Sanches Navy Base.
+The Sanches subsector is defended by the Imperial Navy's 200th Fleet with headquarters at the Sanches Navy Base.
 The navy has a large presence in the subsector and regularly harbours squadrons in the Gir, Khid and Neki systems in order to quell problems on